tschoffelen/tschoffelen/content/digital-garden/index.md

 * [Obsidian](https://obsidian.md/) is similar, but in the form of a desktop app that has some cool features, including a visual representation of your network of notes.

 ![Obsidian app](obsidian.png)

+Some additional resources:

+* Joel Hooks on turning his blog [into a digital garden](https://joelhooks.com/digital-garden)
+* A [long list](https://github.com/KasperZutterman/Second-Brain) of public 'second brains'